PPrimary Rhinoplasty Surgery

 A Wide Range of Rhinoplasty Experience

 Dr. Solomon’s expertise as a specialist rhinoplasty surgeon has been built upon over a decade in practice and 1000s of procedures he has performed.
-His vast experience as a Otolaryngologist Head and Neck surgeon subspecializing in Nasal and Facial Plastic Surgery has allowed Dr Solomon to perform rhinoplasty on patients from of all ethnicities and varied noses.
+His vast experience as a Otolaryngologist Head and Neck surgeon subspecializing in Nasal and Facial Plastic Surgery has allowed Dr Solomon to perform rhinoplasty on patients from of all ethnic backgrounds and varied noses.
 An experienced Rhinoplasty surgeon knows that each nose is unique.
 The more noses and different combinations of anatomy a surgeon experiences, the better the surgeon will be able to effectively correct the problems he encounters.
 Even the more common and less complicated problems like a small dorsal hump or bulbous nasal tip, require the attention to detail and precision in execution that experience imparts.

 Dr. Solomon’s depth of knowledge and experience allow him to plan the best procedure for each patient and to anticipate how a patient’s nose will heal and respond to Rhinoplasty surgery.
 It takes a great deal of experience to accomplish these steps.